Douglas Tyndall Wright

-Douglas Tyndall Wright, OC (October 4, 1927 – May 21, 2020) was a Canadian civil engineer, civil servant, and university administrator.
+Douglas Tyndall Wright, OC (October 4, 1927 – May 21, 2020) was a Canadian civil engineer, civil servant, and university president.

 Wright was born in Toronto, Ontario, the son of Etta Frances Tyndall and George Charles Wright.
 He received a B.A.Sc. from the University of Toronto in 1949, a Master of Science degree in 1952 from the University of Illinois Urbana-Champaign, and a Ph.D. from Trinity College, Cambridge in 1954.
 In 1954, he joined the Department of Civil Engineering at Queen's University becoming Associate Professor by 1958.
 In 1958, he became a Professor of Civil Engineering at the University of Waterloo.
 He was Chairman of the Department of Civil Engineering from 1958 to 1963 and was Dean of the Faculty of Engineering from 1959 to 1966.

 From 1967 to 1972, he was the Chairman of the Committee on University Affairs for the Province of Ontario.
 From 1969 to 1972, he was the Chairman of the Commission on Post Secondary Education in Ontario.
 From 1972 to 1979, he was Deputy Provincial Secretary for Social Development and from 1979 to 1980, he was Deputy Minister of Culture and Recreation.
 From 1981 to 1993, he was the President, and Vice-Chancellor of the University of Waterloo.
-From 1995 to July 2007, he was a member of the Board of Directors of Research in Motion, Bell Canada, Meloche Monnix Insurance, London Life Insurance Company, Perimeter Institute, Stratford Festival, McMichael Canadian Art Collection and many more.
+During Wright's tenure at University of Waterloo, and in part because of his influence, The Kitchener-Waterloo region became established as a high-tech mecca and became known as "Silicon Valley North".
+From 1995 to July 2007, he was a member of the Board of Directors of Research in Motion, Bell Canada, Meloche Monnix Insurance, London Life Insurance Company, Perimeter Institute, Stratford Festival, McMichael Canadian Art Collection, and many more.